offen/offen/README.md

 ## Localize

-__Offen is currently available in English, German, French, Spanish and Portuguese.__
+__Offen is currently available in English, German, French, Spanish, Portuguese and Vietnamese.__
 Our consent banner and the Auditorium for operators as well as users can be displayed in the respective locale.

 Support fair web analytics by contributing Italian, Chinese and other language versions.
 [Request an invite.][]